indradhanush/indradhanush.github.io/_posts/blog/2017-05-28-writing-a-unix-shell-part-1.md

 categories: blog
 tags: ['recurse-center', 'unix', 'operating-systems', 'C', 'shell']
 excerpt: 'Building your own UNIX shell in parts.
-This post focuses on the semantics of the fork system call'
+This post focuses on the semantics of the fork system call.'
 date: May 28, 2017
 author: self